dpietruchowski/Dues/README.md

 # Dues
-Dues is an application to settle up with friends
+Dues is an application to settle the account with friends